-6 For example, Israeli started a violent episode on March 9th, 2012 when it used an airstrike to kill Zuhir al-Qaisi, the secretary general of the Popular Resistance Committees, a militant Gazan organization.
-On November 14th, 2012 the IAF started another episode by killing Ahmed al-Jabari, second in command of Hamas' military wing (see
+&lt;sup>7 For example, Israel started a violent episode on March 9th, 2012 when it used an airstrike to kill Zuhir al-Qaisi, the secretary general of the Popular Resistance Committees, a militant Gazan organization.
+On November 14th, 2012 the IAF started another episode by killing Ahmed al-Jabari, second in command of Hamas' military wing (see Nanes (2019) for a description of these targeted killings).